LYE-Software/Lang/README.md

 Currently only French is supported, as that is the language i am taking right now.
 Past tense, present tense, and future tense all work for French.

-To make a feature request, email me at nwvbug@gmail.com